Solar eclipse: Geometry

 The diagrams to the right show the alignment of the Sun, Moon, and Earth during a solar eclipse.
 The dark gray region between the Moon and Earth is the umbra, where the Sun is completely obscured by the Moon.
 The small area where the umbra touches Earth's surface is where a total eclipse can be seen.
 The larger light gray area is the penumbra, in which a partial eclipse can be seen.
 An observer in the antumbra, the area of shadow beyond the umbra, will see an annular eclipse.

-The Moon's orbit around the Earth is inclined at an angle of just over 5 degrees to the plane of the Earth's orbit around the Sun (the ecliptic).
+The Moon's orbit around Earth is inclined at an angle of just over 5 degrees to the plane of Earth's orbit around the Sun (the ecliptic).
 Because of this, at the time of a new moon, the Moon will usually pass to the north or south of the Sun.
 A solar eclipse can occur only when a new moon occurs close to one of the points (known as nodes) where the Moon's orbit crosses the ecliptic.

 As noted above, the Moon's orbit is also elliptical.
-The Moon's distance from the Earth can vary by about 6% from its average value.
-Therefore, the Moon's apparent size varies with its distance from the Earth, and it is this effect that leads to the difference between total and annular eclipses.
-The distance of the Earth from the Sun also varies during the year, but this is a smaller effect.
-On average, the Moon appears to be slightly smaller than the Sun as seen from the Earth, so the majority (about 60%) of central eclipses are annular.
-It is only when the Moon is closer to the Earth than average (near its perigee) that a total eclipse occurs.
+The Moon's distance from Earth varies by up to about 5.9% from its average value.
+Therefore, the Moon's apparent size varies with its distance from Earth, and it is this effect that leads to the difference between total and annular eclipses.
+The distance of Earth from the Sun also varies during the year, but this is a smaller effect (by up to about 0.85% from its average value).
+On average, the Moon appears to be slightly (2.1%) smaller than the Sun as seen from Earth, so the majority (about 60%) of central eclipses are annular.
+It is only when the Moon is closer to Earth than average (near its perigee) that a total eclipse occurs.

-The Moon orbits the Earth in approximately 27.3 days, relative to a fixed frame of reference.
+The Moon orbits Earth in approximately 27.3 days, relative to a fixed frame of reference.
 This is known as the sidereal month.
-However, during one sidereal month, Earth has revolved part way around the Sun, making the average time between one new moon and the next longer than the sidereal month: it is approximately 29.5 days.
+However, during one sidereal month, Earth revolves part way around the Sun, making the average time between one new moon and the next longer than the sidereal month (approximately 29.5 days).
 This is known as the synodic month and corresponds to what is commonly called the lunar month.